bowtie-ltsa/manual-image-match/README.md

 # manual-image-match
-The "Manual Image Match" project aims to provide a simple website to facilitate the process of having a small set (10s not 100s) of `volunteers` "match" a small set (100s not 1000s) of `images`.
+The "Manual Image Match" project aims to provide a simple website to facilitate the process of having a small group of `volunteers` "match" a small set of `images`.
+(Tens of volunteers and hundreds of images.
+Nothing big.)
 The inspiration for building this simple web app was a `capture-recapture` study (aka "mark and capture") in which long-toed salamanders were not marked, but could be identified visually by spot patterns.
 Recapture identification through automated means was not feasible / error rates not acceptable.

 The input to the project is a set of `image folders`; each image folder is thought to represent the captures (images) for a single day.